oscarreyes98/Twitter/README.md

 ## Notes

 Wasn't able to complete all the user stories.
-I tried but I wasn't able to figure out how to completely populate the cell.
 ## License

     Copyright [2017] [Oscar Reyes]